 Your Swedish Visitor’s Permit

-A Visitor’s Permit (also known as a ‘visa’) proves that you are in a country legally.
-When traveling to and from Sweden, you may be asked to show your permit at passport control to prove that you have the right to come back into the country.
+A visitor’s permit (known colloquially as a ‘visa’) proves that you are in Sweden legally.
+When traveling to and from Sweden, you may be asked to show your visitor’s permit at passport control to prove that you have the right to come back into the country.

-If you are a DIS student coming for the fall or spring and do not hold a passport from Norway or the European Union, you will apply for a Swedish visitor’s permit.
-Upon acceptance to DIS Stockholm, DIS will send you the necessary paperwork for the Visitor’s Permit application.
-Do not begin the application until you are directed to do so.
+Upon admission to DIS Stockholm, all students who do not hold an EU or Norwegian passport will be required to apply for a Swedish visitor’s permit.
+DIS will send you the necessary paperwork; do not begin the application until you are directed to do so by DIS.

 Students from Entry Visa-Free Countries

-If you are a student from an Entry Visa-Free country, you may legally enter Sweden without a visitor’s permit.
-However, DIS requires you apply for one before you depart.
+If you are a student from an Entry Visa-Free country, you may legally enter Sweden without a visitor’s permit up to approximately 80 days in advance of your DIS term start.
+However, DIS requires you apply for a visitor’s permit before you depart.